elytra99/skyladudek.github.io/README.md

 # How to Host Your Resume on GitHub Pages with a Jekyll Theme

-This project displays an example of a resume created on Markdown and formatted with a Jekyll theme using GitHub pages.
-In the GitHub pages home repository, it also contains this README file which will instruct you on how to host your own resume on GitHub pages with a Jekyll theme, write your resume in Markdown using Atom as a text editor, and format your Jekyll front matter.
+This project displays an example of a resume created on Markdown that is formatted with a Jekyll theme.
+In the GitHub pages home repository, it also contains this README file which gives instructions on how to host your own resume on GitHub pages with a Jekyll theme, write your resume in Markdown using Atom as a text editor, and format the Jekyll front matter for your theme.

 ## Intended Audience